Types of services

 - recovering from a hoarse or strained voice

 - preventing the voice from becoming hoarse or strained as often

-Navigating the social world can be a challenge for those who have autism spectrum disorders or other social communication difficulties.
+Navigating the social world can be a challenge for those who have social communication difficulties.

 Social communication therapy may work on skills such as: